NIB-SI/DiNAR/README.md

 For the help overlay the mouse over the info button or go to Quick help section.

-Large knowledge networks of Arabidopsis thaliana and Solanum tuberosum are provided.
+Large knowledge networks of Arabidopsis thaliana and Solanum tuberosum immune signalling are provided.

 [![DOI](https://zenodo.org/badge/110679597.svg)](https://zenodo.org/badge/latestdoi/110679597)